-Monthly monitoring of the individual when services are furnished on a less than monthly basis
+Monthly monitoring of the individual when services are furnished on a less than monthly basis b.
+Responsibility for Performing Evaluations and Reevaluations.
+Level of care evaluations and reevaluations are performed (select one):

 If the state also requires a minimum frequency for the provision of waiver services other than monthly (e.g., quarterly), specify the frequency: